 Après ski is essential – think hot toddies and hot tubs.
 Both qualify as excellent post-mountain mood enhancers.
 Sitting by a roaring fire and recounting the day’s highlights is the perfect ending to your outdoor adventure.

 Slopeside lodging is prime location if you share a passion for first chair and first tracks.
 Look for lodging and lift ticket packages with massages for two, chocolates and flowers.
 If a more leisurely morning with gourmet breakfast is your preference, a ski town Inn or B&B is an inspired vertical venue.

 Cross-country skiing, even snowshoeing, can be engaging outdoor pursuits for couples.
 While these lack the adrenaline rush of downhill schussing, you can transport one another to a nature bound, secluded setting, dreamy.
 Pack a picnic and a ring in your pocket to add excitement to these sideways sports.

-Regardless of where you go, spending time together in the powdery snow is a positive way to get to know each other better, renew an extinguished flame, or even pop the question in a fantastic fashion.
+Skiing together is a positive way to get to know each other better, renew an extinguished flame, or even pop the question in a fantastic fashion.

 Haven’t you heard the saying “the couple that skis together, stays together”?
 Perhaps I have made it up – its workd for me and my guy for 30 years!
 Cheers..
 Get out and share the love of skiing with the one you love… see our ski love story!